-- 6.1 A reporter or employer may appeal a determination by filing an appeal in writing to the Department within 21 calendar days from the date of service of the written determination. - 6.2 In addition to procedures specified in section 40.130 of the Ordinance, appeals shall be governed by Minneapolis Code of Ordinances, Title 1, Chapter 2, Administrative Enforcement and Hearing Process, section 2.100. - 6.3 The hearing officer shall consider the record submitted to it by the Department and any written position statements submitted by the parties.
+- 6.1 A reporter or Employer may appeal a determination by filing an appeal in writing to the Department within 21 calendar days from the date of service of the written determination. - 6.2 In addition to procedures specified in Minneapolis Code of Ordinances § 40.130, appeals shall be governed by Minneapolis Code of Ordinances, Title 1, Chapter 2, Administrative Enforcement and Hearing Process, section 2.100. - 6.3 The hearing officer shall consider the record submitted to it by the Department and any written position statements submitted by the parties.
 A party may not produce new information for the purpose of challenging the Department's findings or an administrative fine if the information was previously available yet not submitted.
 This rule shall not prevent the hearing officer from taking testimony in the discretion of the hearing officer.